plakon logo updated.png

 Rachel Plakon is a lifelong conservative and respected community leader.

 Today she owns a real estate investment company and brokerage firm, but Rachel’s entrepreneurial spirit and servant’s heart was sparked long ago.
 Throughout her life, Rachel's family was always helping those in need.
-She never remembers them turning anyone away who asked for help.
+People would often show up at their home, and she never remembers them turning anyone away who asked for help.
 Her grandfather and father both served in the military.
 Inspired by her family, Rachel's public service started early in life.
 At the age of just 11, she helped found a youth drug prevention program that was endorsed by the Florida Sheriffs Association and earned national recognition.

 Rachel started her first business in 2004 flipping houses.
 She went from cleaning and fixing toilets and drywall to building successful companies.
 In 2016, while still running her business, Rachel began working as a Land Specialist with one of Central Florida’s top commercial real estate brokerages - NAI Realvest.
 The Orlando-Sanford International Airport was among her major clients.
 She also continued her service as an active volunteer in civic and charitable causes.